SimArgentino/Morphing-attack-detection/README.md

 <h2>🧰 Morph Generation Models </h2>

 To generate morphs, we used different tools depending on the approach.
-For both traditional and GAN-based morphing, we relied on the models and scripts provided in the official Bob ICASSP 2021 morphing paper implementation from the Idiap Research Institute.
+For both traditional and GAN-based morphing, we relied on the models and scripts provided in the official Bob ICASSP 2021 morphing paper implementation from the Idiap Research Institute: https://gitlab.idiap.ch/bob/bob.paper.icassp2021_morph

 The morphing methods used were: